saratkumar17mss040/Coding-challenges/README.md

 28.Write a javaScript program to get the statistical summary and nature of the data of a given 2Dimensional array. - statsData.js

-29.Write a javaScript program to extract specific column from a object using property name - extractColumn.js
+29.Write a javaScript program to extract specific column from a object using property name. - extractColumn.js

-30.Write a javaScript program to extract 3rd and 5th rows with 1st and 3rd columns from a given 2D Array - extractElements.js
+30.Write a javaScript program to extract 3rd and 5th rows with 1st and 3rd columns from a given 2D Array. - extractElements.js

 31.Write a javaScript program to add a new column in a given 2D Array. -addColumn.js